College Apprentice Program

 All apprentices receive a modest stipend.

-All apprenticeships (besides management) begin June 11, 2013 – the first day of rehearsal for The Two Gentlemen of Verona.
+All apprenticeships (besides management) begin June 8, 2014 – the first day of rehearsal for Hamlet.
 Rehearsals will be held on nights and weekends.
-Management apprenticeships begin July 1, 2013.
-Two Gentlemen runs July 12-28, 2013 – with a tour performance in southern Delaware TBD the week of July 29, 2013.
+Management apprenticeships begin June 30, 2014.
+Hamlet runs July 11-27, 2014.
 During the run, apprentices need to have both daytime and evening availability.

 Applicants should be enrolled in a college program.
 It is not necessary to be a Theatre major.